The Toy Train to Shimla: Arriving Slowly Through 102 Tunnels and 800 Bridges

 The town is immediately charming and immediately steep.
 Mall Road — the pedestrian-only main drag — connects The Ridge (the central viewpoint square) to Lakkar Bazaar.
 No vehicles allowed.
 Everyone walks, including the monkeys.

 Christ Church (1857) sits at one end of The Ridge, its yellow facade and stained-glass windows looking transplanted from rural England.
-The Ridge itself is a wide open space with Himalayan views that make you understand why the British moved their entire government here every summer.
+The Ridge itself is a wide open space with Himalayan views that make it obvious why the British moved their entire government here every summer.

 The Viceregal Lodge — where India's partition was decided in 1947 — is a 3 km walk from Mall Road.
-Guided tours INR 40-80, 45 minutes.
-The room where Nehru, Jinnah, and Mountbatten sat is preserved.
-You stand in it and feel the weight of history in a way that reading about it never delivers.
+Guided tours run INR 40-80 and last 45 minutes.
+The room where Nehru, Jinnah, and Mountbatten sat is preserved, and standing in it lands the weight of history in a way reading about it never quite delivers.

 The Monkeys